The NCAA track and field championships features some of the fittest and fastest athletes in the country every year, and 2019 is no exception.

 ⏱️ run an #NCAATF-best 4:12.08 at the Payton Jordan Invitational#GoDucks https://t.co/PWetql9egc

-Jessica Hull is set to defend her 1500m national championship and pick up a third overall NCAA crown in Austin as the top seed in the East Preliminary list in this event.
+Jessica Hull is set to defend her 1500m national championship and pick up a third overall NCAA crown in Austin.
 The senior three-time All-American will race just the one individual event at the national championship, but if her Pac-12 title is any indication of her dominance in the distance, she's ready to make a final mark and go out a champion again.
-The most dangerous element of Hull's racing style is her kick, and the other top-seeded runners in this event, notably, Alexis Fuller, Sinclaire Johnson and Sarah Feeny will need a strong start to hold off the surging senior from Oregon.
+The most dangerous element of Hull's racing style is her kick, and the other top-seeded runners in this event — notably, Alexis Fuller, Sinclaire Johnson and Sarah Feeny — will need a strong start to hold off the surging senior from Oregon.

 Allie Ostrander, Boise State

 Allie Ostrander's track and field accolades are impressive.
 She has two NCAA national championship titles in the 3000m steeplechase, but what might be even more impressive is that she also has two Elite 90 Awards to claim, one from the 2019 Indoor Track and Field Championship and one from the 2017 Cross Country Championship.
-Now the redshirt junior will look to win her third consecutive NCAA title this spring in her signature event, but she'll have stiff competition.
-Ostrander enters the final meet of the season seeded just .05 seconds ahead of the second-seed in the West Preliminary, Adva Cohen of New Mexico, a sophomore distance specialist.
+Now the redshirt junior will look to win her third consecutive NCAA title this spring in her signature event, but she'll have stiff competition in Adva Cohen of New Mexico — a sophomore distance specialist who finished in 9:44.41 in the West Preliminary.
 Cohen did not race in this event last year, and Ostrander crossed the tape more than six seconds ahead of second-place Charlotte Prouse.
 This year could be a different story, but after defending her title at the conference level in this event, Ostrander looks just as dominant as ever.

 Weini Kelati, New Mexico

 New Mexico is known for its distance success, and Weini Kelati is just the latest star to emerge from this dominant program.
 She finished second in the 5000m at the indoor championship and third in the 3000m.
-Now top-seeded in the two longest events in the West Preliminary, Kelati could pick up her first and second championship trophies in the same weekend.
+Now, racing in the two longest events at the national championship — the 5000m and 10000m — Kelati could pick up her first and second championship trophies in the same weekend.
 As a sophomore, Kelati will be a force to watch this year and in the two years to come.

 Georgia won the 2018 NCAA outdoor track and field title behind top finishes from Denzel Comenentia in the men's shot put and hammer and Karl Saluri in the men's decathlon.
 Saluri has since graduated, but Comenentia will arrive in Austin looking to defend not only his two individual titles but the team trophy as well.
 He's one of many talented athletes to take the field and track next month.
 Here are the five individuals who are poised for extraordinary performances:

 Denzel Comenentia, Georgia: As previously mentioned, the two-time NCAA individual champion will aim to finish out his Bulldog career as a champion once again.
-Comenentia has already picked up an SEC title in his main event, the hammer throw, and holds the top seed for both hammer and shot put for the East Preliminary seeding.
-Florida's Hilmar Orn Jonsson and Oghenakpobo Efekoro of Virginia claim the second-seeded spots in the hammer and shot put, respectively, while Jalil Brewer of Purdue and Kennesaw State's Daniel Haugh round out the top three.
-Any of those four athletes could take down Comenentia, but if he continues to perform like he has, the senior thrower will be tough to beat.
+Comenentia has already picked up an SEC title in his main event, the hammer throw, and is also seeded for the shot put and discus in the national championship.
+There's a tight field behind Comenentia — led by Kansas's Gleb Dudarev and Virginia's Hilmar Orn Jonsson among others — but if he continues to perform like he has, the senior thrower will be tough to beat.

-Gilbert Kigen, Alabama: Another SEC star will make his final lap at the 2019 NCAA track and field championships as Kigen looks to take home gold in both the 5000m and 10000m events, races where he's earned the top seed in the East Preliminary seeding list.
-The senior runner picked up a conference title in the 10,000m and finished second in the 5,000m, but he'll look for his first individual national title next month.
-Kigen is nearly five seconds ahead of his closest competitor in the 5000m in the East and over five seconds ahead of the second-seeded Iliass Aouani of Syracuse in the longer distance.
+Gilbert Kigen, Alabama: Another SEC star will make his final lap at the 2019 NCAA track and field championships as Kigen looks to take home gold in both the 5000m and 10000m events.
+The senior runner picked up a conference title in the 10,000m and finished second in the 5,000m, but he'll look for his first individual national title this year.
+Kigen finished third behind Kyle Mau of Indiana and Kigen Chemadi of Middle Tennessee in the East Preliminary 5000m, but he is seeded over two seconds ahead of the second-seeded Adriaan Wildschutt of Coastal Carolina in the national championship's 1000m.
 He'll be a force around the track in Texas and someone worth watching before he ends his collegiate career.